PaarthB/Zendesk-Coding-Challenge-2017/README.md

 # Zendesk-Coding-Challenge-2017

-Zendesk 2017 Coding Challenge for Melbourne Internship **NOTE**: It is highly recommended that you use Windows 10 for running and testing this app.
+Zendesk 2017 Coding Challenge for Melbourne Internship<br />
+**NOTE**: It is highly recommended that you use Windows 10 for running and testing this app.
 Even though installation and setup instructions for Ubuntu 16.04 and Mac OSX have been provided, this app hasn't been run there, so it may still have an issue.
 Windows 10 is the recommended OS for using this app for now.

 ## Installation & Set-up Instructions
 This app has been written in Python 3.6.0.
 It has only been tested to run on Windows 10.
 The following are the installation instructions of Python 3.6.0 on Windows (hopefully all versions, but it is preferred to use Windows 10), Ubuntu 16.04 and Mac OSX.
 Each of these installations come with **pip** installation by default.

 ### Windows 10 Installation
-To install Python 3.6.0, head to https://www.python.org/downloads/release/python-360/ and download the file which says "Windows x86-64 executable installer".
+To install Python 3.6.0, head to https://www.python.org/downloads/release/python-360/ and download the file which says **"Windows x86-64 executable installer"**.
 After downloading, run the executable and follow the instrcutions to get a full installation of Python 3.6.0 on your system.

 ### Ubuntu 16.04 Installation
 For installing Python 3.6.0 on Ubuntu 16.04, run the following commands in terminal successively.
 It may ask you for admin password the first time: